intervenehq/parser/README.md

 ## What about other LLMs?
 This project works only with OpenAI models for now.
 I will be exploring other LLMs as well.
 Let me know [which one you want by opening an issue here](https://github.com/tryintervene/parser/issues/new?title=Request%20to%20integrate%20LLM:%20[LLM]&body=Hi,%20can%20you%20please%20add%20the%20following%20LLM%20to%20the%20parser:%20) or feel free to open a PR!

+## I want to contribute
+Awesome!
+PRs and issues are welcome!

 ## Credits

 Credits to LangChain and LlamaIndex for the inspiration for some of the techniques used in the project.